 4. Hair analysis and other tests on those who cannot eliminate metals very well often reveal very low levels of toxic metals.
 This is confusing, since most people have plenty of toxic metals.
 This is discussed in the article entitled Poor Eliminator Pattern on this site.

 5. Most doctors who only use the test for detection of toxic metals then recommend chelation therapy.
-I find this therapy is not safe, and not necessary.
-It is also much less effective than nutritional balancing science.
-For more on this topic, please read Chelation Therapy on this website.
+We find this therapy is not safe, and not necessary.
+It is also much less effective than a development program.
+For details, read Chelation Therapy.

 3. ASSESSMENT OF NUTRIENT MINERAL LEVELS, ALONG WITH THE TOXIC METALS

 Some practitioners use hair mineral analysis to assess trace minerals such as iron, copper, zinc, manganese, chromium, selenium, lithium, boron and others.
 They may also look for abnormal levels of the electrolytes such as calcium, magnesium, sodium, potassium, phosphorus and sulfur.